 - Respond quickly if you are contacted as a potential match for a patient

-Unfortunately, 50% of donors who match a patient in critical condition are not committed and say no. You have the right to change your mind about being a donor at any time.
-Donating is always voluntary.
+Unfortunately, 50% of donors who match a patient in critical condition are not committed and say no. Donating is always voluntary.

 If you are unable to donate, let us know right away.
 That way we can continue the search for another donor without dangerous delays for the patient.

-- If you receive emails or letter in the mail from Be The Match, then you are still on the registry.
+If you receive emails or letters in the mail from Be The Match, then you are still on the registry.
 If you do not, we would recommend that you register again.
-If you do not, you can register by texting the word cure133 to 61474 or click on the link: bethematch.org/samar
+You can register by texting the word SAMAR21 to 61474 or click https://join.bethematch.org/SAMAR21